sfu-fas/coursys/instructions/PRODUCTION_SETUP.md

 We should verify connectivity to external services before switching to the new server.
 Notes about what worked historically on new servers (within the SFU cloud world):

+* Database server: discuss with the techs who oversee it.
 * NFS mount: the main file storage is an NFS mount from ITS.
-It needs to be mounted and symlinked from `/data/submitted_files`.
+It needs to be mounted and symlinked from `/data/submitted_files` and `/data/db_backups`.
 * CAS: should be fine as long as the external hostname (i.e. coursys.sfu.ca) doesn't change.
 * Photos API: seems to just work (given the password that's reguarly rotated and stored in the database).
 * CSRPT: seems to work once the auth stuff is bootstrapped.